GeorgiKeranov/tic-tac-toe/README.md

   - To play player versus android device.

 # Android device moves calculation
-Then next moves are selected by three conditions:
+Moves are selected by three conditions:
   - Check if the android can win.
   - Check if the player can win so the android can stop the player from winning the game.
   - If no one can win selecting random move.